temporal-sa/temporal-latency-optimization-scenarios/README.md

 1. Start the web server: `just run_web`.
 2. Start the Temporal worker: `just run_temporal`.
 3. Navigate to the web server in your browser (default is `http://0.0.0.0:5178`).

+### Go Workflows
+The above workflows are implemented in Java.
+Go implementations are included for your benefit, see [the goalang readme](./temporal-go/README.md).
+In testing Go was about 8% faster than Java.

+This was with about 30 ms of latency from a remote lab to AWS us-east-1, so with lower latency Go's faster speed would be more pronounced.